motion/orbit/notes/next.md

 # nate

-- Monday -- _finish great "app" demo_
+- Wednesday -- _profiles_
+  - double app icon bug
+  - on move space it opens orbit
+  - on focus away from orbit hide it (use old code for activate)
+  - scroll down should keep search at top
+  - design run on the person feed
   - Make demo app nicer:
     - Sidebar selectable list items
     - Working tabs
     - Better table contents
-- Tuesday -- _make app work better for demo_
-  - double app icon bug
-  - on focus away from orbit hide it (use old code for activate)
-  - scroll down should keep search at top
-- Wednesday -- _profiles_
   - cosal attempt get it running and analyze for use in profiles
-  - design run on the person feed
   - filter/sub-search for the feed
   - pagination for the feed
 - Thursday -- _onboarding_